The IRS Fresh Start Program

 Let's say a taxpayer owes the IRS $10,000 in unpaid taxes, plus compounded interest and penalties, over the course of several years.
 This taxpayer may be unemployed and unable to pay for electricity and other living expenses.
 They do not have the financial resources to pay the IRS $10,000, and they will very certainly never be able to return the amount owed to the IRS.

 The IRS is prohibited from collecting more than a taxpayer is able to pay under the Fresh Start Program.
+The federal government created this program specifically with that intent.
 This assists the taxpayer in reaching an arrangement with the IRS and allows them to pay a reasonable amount.
 The IRS's key criteria for the interview is the taxpayer's financial status.
+From there, the taxpayer will find out which of the four major tax relief programs they are eligible for through the Fresh Start Program: